Shrimp Boil

 Instructions

-- 4Mix together melted butter, olive oil, garlic and Old Bay seasoning in a small bowl.
-Pour over the butter mixture and gently toss until all ingredients are evenly coated.
+- 5In a small bowl, whisk together the melted butter, minced fresh garlic, and Old Bay seasoning until combined.
+Add the drained potatoes, corn, cooked sausage, and cooked shrimp to a large mixing bowl, pour the butter mixture over top, and gently toss until all ingredients are evenly coated.

 Nutrition — Per Serving